Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing

 \subsection{Two step alternative to the MLE}

 An alternative to the MLE is a two step procedure (e.g. \cite{NeweyMcFadden(94)}, \cite{EngleMezrich(96)}, \cite{FrancqHorvathZakoian(13)}), which has the following structure.

 \begin{definition}[2-step estimator] For a strictly stationary stochastic process $\{Y_t\}_{t\ge 1}$, assume $\mathbb{E}[h(Y_1)] \in \mathcal{H}$ exists.
-For the exponentially weighted estimands under the stable frame minimal canonical exponential family ${\tt CEF}(\theta,h,\psi)$, let $\phi$ denote any additional static parameters from the model density.
+For the exponentially weighted estimands under the stable frame minimal ${\tt CEF}(\theta,h,\psi)$, let $\phi$ denote any additional static parameters from the model density.
 Write Then compute: \begin{enumerate} \item The method of moments estimator:

 \item The likelihood based estimator:

 \end{enumerate} \end{definition}

 Here the numerical optimization of the likelihood is only $2+\dim(\phi)$ dimensional.
 This estimation strategy can be very attractive when $\mathbb{E}[h(Y_1)]$ is high dimensional.